 Alcoholism tears families apart.
 People in households with active alcoholics are more likely to suffer from depression and other mental health issues.
 Alcoholism causes people to treat others–even people they love–in ways they’d never dream of.
 Attending a Portland rehab center can help people get the assistance they need in order to heal.
 How alcohol addiction affects families is of crucial concern to Crestview Recovery.

 Confronting the Problem of a Loved One with Addiction

 The first step is to come to terms with the fact that your loved one has an addiction.
-You may already know this, or you may be hoping you are not right in it.
+You may already know this, or you may be hoping you are not right.
 What you also need to realize is that, in true addiction, a person may find it nearly impossible to stop using drugs and alcohol without help.
 This is a disease that requires careful treatment in a professional setting.

 Knowing this, your next step is to reach out for help for your loved one with their addiction.
 Start by contacting our team.
 Let us talk to you about the types of therapy available to your loved one with addiction in Oregon.
 We can provide you with insight into what your options are.
 Some of the programs we offer include:

 Outpatient Drug Rehab